NFL International Series: Background

-Before 2005, the National Football League's primary method of promoting its game abroad was through the American Bowl, a series of preseason games played around the world, and NFL Europe, a developmental league based in Europe.
+Before 2005, the primary method used by the National Football League (NFL) of promoting its game abroad was through the American Bowl, a series of preseason games played around the world, and NFL Europe, a developmental league based in Europe.
 The American Bowls ended in 2005 (though a similar China Bowl was planned for 2007 before being canceled), while NFL Europa (as it was known for its final season) folded in 2007.
-On October 2, 2005, the Arizona Cardinals defeated the San Francisco 49ers by a score of 31–14 at Estadio Azteca in Mexico City, Mexico, under the name "NFL Fútbol Americano".
+On October 2, 2005, the Arizona Cardinals defeated the San Francisco 49ers by a score of 31–14 at Estadio Azteca in Mexico City, Mexico, under the name "Fútbol Americano".
 It was the first regular season NFL game held outside the United States.
 The game drew the NFL's highest game attendance at the time with 103,467 spectators.

-Roger Goodell, the commissioner of the National Football League, considered expanding the league's appeal overseas ever since the end of NFL Europa.
-Goodell has openly discussed the idea of holding a future Super Bowl game in London.
-The NFL also investigated the possibility of adding a 17th regular season game to all teams, taking the place of the fourth pre-season game.
-Waller notes that there will not be 16 different venues for the 17th games.
-More likely would be a "mini-season ticket" of perhaps four games in one city or country.
-There was discussion that this "17th game" could take effect as early as the 2009 NFL season; however, 2010 would be the earliest this could be implemented because of concerns about playing on Labor Day or over the 2010 Winter Olympics, the league's rigid scheduling formula, and the league's collective bargaining agreement (CBA).
-League officials were pondering moving a second existing game abroad for the 2010 season, but eventually abandoned it due to the ongoing CBA negotiations.
-The league eventually abandoned its attempt to expand the NFL season via CBA negotiations, and the new CBA enacted in 2011 kept the NFL schedule at 16 games through 2020.
-However, the CBA enacted in 2021 expanded the regular season to 17 games with one bye week and introduced at least four neutral site games each year from 2022.
-Teams will alternate seasons where they host nine regular-season games and one preseason game, or eight regular-season games and two preseason games.
-The NFC will have nine regular season home games in the 2022 season.